Assembly Point Water Quality Coalition

 Monitoring conditions on Assembly Point

 In the slide show below, you can see Assembly Point Road in any season, over the course of a number of years, and how its impervious surface is constructed.
 On the west side of the road, homeowners have driveways, many of which have been seal coated with no area or space for infiltration.
-Runoff from storms gathers momentum along the impervious roadways and driveways and flows over Assembly Point Road directly into the lake carrying nutrients that spur growth of algae, bacteria and invasives.
+Run off from storms gathers momentum along the impervious roadways and driveways and flows over Assembly Point Road directly into Harris Bay, carrying nutrients that spur growth of algae, bacteria and invasives.

 Powered by Create your own unique website with customizable templates.